 Lakeside Park and Rose Garden

 If you love roses, the Lakeside Park and Rose Garden is for you.
 Featuring a sunken garden, you will find more than 2,000 rose plants from 150 varieties blooming here.
-The scent alone is worth the visit.
-The park is on Lake Avenue.
+The scent alone is worth the visit - and with roses on display, summer is the best season to take a stroll (and some selfies!).
+The park is located just east of downtown on Lake Avenue.

 Floral Area at Foster Park

 The Floral Area at Foster Park comes alive in the spring, summer, and autumn, and features lush, seasonal displays that will delight any flower lover.
 Foster Park covers 255 acres on Old Mill Road.
 The Foster family donated the land for the park and the floral area.
-The floral fireworks start early in the spring.
-Don’t miss out on the spring flower displays like the tulips that pop up every year.
+The floral fireworks start early in the spring, and many consider this the best spring garden in the city!
+Don’t miss out on the spring flower displays that feature bulbs like the tulips that pop up every year.

 Japanese Friendship Garden

-The Japanese Friendship Garden stands in testament to the Sister City relationship between Fort Wayne and Takaoka, Japan.
+The Japanese Friendship Garden was built as a symbol of the Sister City relationship between Fort Wayne and Takaoka, Japan.
 It's the best place to get your Zen in Fort Wayne and pick up some tips on designing your own Japanese garden.
-Located at the Arts United Center, you can stroll down the walking path, and enjoy the stone lanterns and pine trees.
+Located at the Arts United Center in Downtown Fort Wayne's Arts Campus, you can stroll down the walking path, and enjoy the stone lanterns and pine trees.
 Visit in the spring to catch the cherry blossoms.

 Display Gardens on the Purdue Fort Wayne Campus